Thursday, December 1, 2016 | 7:00PM - 8:30PM | Old Main Theater

 Open to CU Faculty and Graduate Students | RSVP to CUJewishStudies@colorado.edu for location and pre-circulated reading | Lunch will be served

-What happened when women who had been fighting for their rights and for their national existence in separate Palestinian and Israeli societies, decided to work together?
+What happened when women who had been fighting for their rights and for their national existence in separate Palestinian and Israeli societies decided to work together?
 When Israeli and Palestinian feminists linked their own rights to an end to international conflict, terrorism, inequality, and occupation, what were the results of their collective action?
 In this faculty and student colloquium, Professor Katz will explore these questions through excerpts from her brand new publication Connecting with the Enemy: A Century of Palestinian-Israeli Joint Nonviolence.
 Professor Katz looks forward to hearing participants' perspectives on this topic from their own fields, research, and experience.

 Professor Katz's visit is made possible by the Israel/Palestine Studies Endowed Professorship Fund.
 This event is hosted by the Program in Jewish Studies and generously cosponsored by CU's Department of Women and Gender Studies, Department of History, Department of Asian Languages and Civilizations, and the Certificate Program in Middle Eastern and Islamic Studies.

 Sunday, December 4 | 1:00PM - 2:00PM | Boulder Public Library